Teachers & Parents

 Newsletter

-The Library Project sends pictures, videos and updates via our newsletter.
+The Library Project sends pictures and updates via our monthly newsletter.
 It’s the easiest way to stay up-to-date on our progress in improving education.
-We promise it will be the best email you receive!
+It might be the best email you receive!

 Organization Impact